-Comparing the upcoming quarter to the prior-year quarter, average analyst estimates predict K12's revenues will grow 20.5% and EPS will expand 66.7%.
+Comparing the upcoming quarter to the prior-year quarter, average analyst estimates predict K12's revenues will increase 25.0% and EPS will grow 100.0%.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.

 Last quarter, EPS came in at $0.11.
 GAAP EPS of $0.11 for Q1 were 8.3% lower than the prior-year quarter's $0.12 per share.